simh/simh/README.md

    Omitted parameters result in null-string substitutions.

-   A Tokens preceeded and followed by % characters are expanded as environment variables, and if one isn't found then can be one of several special
+   A Tokens preceeded and followed by % characters are expanded as environment variables, and if an environment variable isn't found then it can be one of several special variables:
-   variables:

           %DATE%              yyyy-mm-dd
           %TIME%              hh:mm:ss